cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

   includePlugins:
     pipeline-utility-steps: {version: 2.8.0}
 ```
-13. Copy the contents of the auto-generated `plugin-catalog.yaml` and then navigate to the `configuration-bundles` repository in your workshop GitHub Organization.
+13. Copy the contents of the auto-generated `plugin-catalog.yaml` and then navigate to the `ops-controller` repository in your workshop GitHub Organization.
 14. Next click on the **Add file** button and then select **Create new file**. ![Create new file in GitHub](github-create-new-file.png?width=50pc)
 15. On the next screen, name the new file `plugin-catalog.yaml`, enter the contents from the `plugin-catalog.yaml` export (same as above) and then commit directly to the `main` branch. ![Commit plugin-catalog.yaml](commit-plugin-catalog.png?width=50pc)
 16. Plugins in the `plugin-catalog.yaml` are not actually installed on a controller, rather they just extend what can be installed outside of CAP.
 In order for a plugin to be installed via a configuration bundle you must add it to the `plugins.yaml`.
 Click on the `plugins.yaml` file and then click on the ***Edit this file*** pencil button. ![Edit plugins file GitHub](github-edit-plugins-file.png?width=50pc)